An 8-mile walk taking in the peaks of Pen Allt-mawr, Pen Cerrig-calch and Table Mountain in the Black Mountains.

-This walk takes in the peaks of Pen Allt-mawr, Pen Cerrig-calch and Table Mountain and is an eight mile loop right on the doorstep of Gliffaes.
+This walk takes in the peaks of Pen Allt-mawr, Pen Cerrig-calch and Table Mountain (pictured above and named from left to right) and is an eight-mile loop right on the doorstep of Gliffaes Country House Hotel.
 These three peaks form a major part of the Black Mountains on the eastern edge of the Brecon Beacons National Park.
-The walk should take you somewhere between 4-5 hours.
-You will need OS Explorer Map 13 and some lunch.
-This is essentially a ridge walk, once you are up high, you don’t have any more climbing to do.
+The walk should take you somewhere between 4-5 hours, and you will need OS Explorer Map 13 and some lunch.
+This is essentially a ridge walk – once you are up high, you don’t have any more climbing to do.

-If you want to do this walk when you are at Gliffaes we will be happy to mark up your map for you and give you more detailed instructions.
+If you want to do this walk whilst staying at Gliffaes, we will be happy to mark up your map for you and give you more detailed instructions.

 Online booking is available and reception will be staffed from 9am to midday from Monday to Saturday, so please do call us.

 Thank you for all your support and we hope to see you in May and beyond.

 James & Susie Suter and all the team at Gliffaes.